 This advanced course is designed to provide students with all the skills required to work in Ayurveda, an exciting, eternally relevant system of natural medicine.
 We train candidates in the art of Ayurveda, which involves diet, lifestyle, herbs, therapies and detoxing.
-We help them to achieve the best results possible in the market and realising their potential through natural healing.
+We help our candidates to achieve the best results possible on the market and to realise their potential through natural healing.

 NEXT START – SEP 2020

 Each completed academic year rewards each student with a qualification, starting with Lifestyle Consultant and Therapist in the first year.
 After two years of study, we award an additional Nutritionist and Herbalist qualification.
 Three years of continuous work will qualify a student as a full Ayurvedic practitioner, which corresponds with a university degree level qualification in Ayurvedic Medicine.

 What’s special about the course?

 The course will take place every Monday and Tuesday for the first two years and Thursday and Friday on the third year.
-Study hours extend from 9am to 4.30pm with two three hour long sessions for each subject matter taught.
+Study hours extend from 9am to 4.30pm, including two three-hour sessions for each subject taught.

 Year one – Lifestyle Consultant and Therapist

 An Ayurvedic Therapist is trained to assess body types and administer an appropriate treatment or technique for ongoing care of the client.
 They will know how to appropriately use herbal medicated oils and other herbal preparations during treatments.
 They will also be able to understand the role of muscle fascia and how to administer various techniques of soft tissue manipulation.
-This way the therapist can remedy a variety of imbalances such as back pain, Repetitive Strain Injury, whiplash, frozen shoulder, tennis elbow and Carpal Tunnel Syndrome, amongst others.
-All the techniques of massage aim to correct the steady and comfortable flow of prana, the energetic force that governs all activity in both body and mind.
+In this way, the therapist can remedy a variety of imbalances such as back pain, Repetitive Strain Injury, whiplash, frozen shoulder, tennis elbow and Carpal Tunnel Syndrome, among others.
+All the techniques of massage we teach aim to achieve a steady and comfortable flow of prana, the energetic force that governs all activity in both body and mind.
 A good therapist will be able to tune in and channel prana.

 There will be considerable theory and practical training on site, but students are also required to undertake home study assignments, especially in the form of case studies

 Year two – Ayurvedic Nutritionist and Herbalist